gschmutz/stream-processing-workshop/08-static-data-ingestion/README.md

 Again we should see the updates as new events in the `truck_driver` topic.

-No let's use the driver data to enrich the `dangerous_driving_s` stream from workshop [IoT Data Ingestion through MQTT into Kafka](../06-iot-data-ingestion-over-mqtt/README.md).
+Now let's use the driver data to enrich the `dangerous_driving_s` stream from workshop [IoT Data Ingestion through MQTT into Kafka](../06-iot-data-ingestion-over-mqtt/README.md).

-## Create a struct
+## Create a KSQL table

+In the KSQL CLI

 ```
-docker-compose exec ksql-cli ksql-cli local --bootstrap-server broker-1:9092
+docker run -it --network docker_default confluentinc/cp-ksql-cli:5.2.1 http://ksql-server-1:8088
 ```

+create a table over the `truck_driver` topic.
+It will hold the latest state of all the drivers:

 ```
 set 'commit.interval.ms'='5000';